tedunderwood/noveltmmeta/metadata/titlemeta_data_dictionary.md

 **contents** usually describe *parts* of the work; these could be individual short stories in a collection, or volumes of a multi-volume *Collected Works*.
 When possible, I have used this guidance to assign specific titles to volumes.

 **subjects** and **geographics** are Library of Congress headings that a cataloger assigned to the work.
 Geographics indicate that the work is about a specific region.
+Compound subject headings have not always been preserved intact; for instance, a date range is sometimes separated from the noun that it modified.

-**genres** are mostly Library of Congress genre/form headings, but this column has also been used to record some flags contained in [character position 33 of Marc field 008](https://www.loc.gov/marc/bibliographic/bd008b.html).
-You'll notice that in many cases this field states "Not fiction."
-That reflects the fact that a 0 (not fiction) was entered in this field.
-The unreliability of existing genre metadata is why I felt I needed to train predictive models.
+**genres** are mostly Library of Congress genre/form headings.
+At an early stage of processing, this column was used to record some flags contained in [character position 33 of Marc field 008](https://www.loc.gov/marc/bibliographic/bd008b.html), but that information was so unreliable and confusing that we removed it from the final release.

 **oclc:** OCLC number, when available.